 Here are a few ways that I was able to overcome my hesitations and get in more photos.

-Let It Go – Let go of the idea that there will be the perfect moment when your hair’s done, you’re in your favorite jeans or a professional photographer happens to be standing nearby to capture you at your most flattering angle.
+Let It Go – Let go of the dream of the perfect moment when your hair’s done, you’re in your favorite jeans or a professional photographer happens to be standing nearby to capture you at your most flattering angle.
 Seize the moment, however imperfect it is, and get in that shot!

-A lot of the photos I have of myself are a little out of focus or the lighting isn’t just right, it’s the price you pay when you snap a quick selfie with your phone or turn your camera over to a family member.
-Imperfect or not, these photos are still precious and trust me when I tell you, that the f-stop you used or the slight underexposure won’t matter when you look back on these images years from now.
+A lot of the photos I have of myself are a little out of focus or the lighting isn’t just right.
+It’s the price you pay when you snap a quick selfie with your phone or turn your camera over to a family member.
+Imperfections and all, these photos are still precious, and trust me when I tell you that the f-stop you used or the slight underexposure won’t matter when you look back on these images years from now.